- Home

 Counselling

-Through discussions with a counsellor, social worker or psychologist, you can identify problems and explore ways of resolving unhelpful thoughts and feelings that affect your health and day-to-day life.
-Counselling allows you to express your emotions in a safe and supportive environment, and to learn new coping skills.
-It can provide an opportunity to talk about thoughts and feelings that you might not feel comfortable sharing with family and friends.
+Through discussions with a counsellor, social worker or psychologist, you can identify problems and explore ways of managing unhelpful thoughts and feelings.
+Counselling sessions allow you to express your emotions in a safe and supportive environment and learn new coping skills.
+They can provide an opportunity to talk about thoughts and feelings that you might not feel comfortable sharing with family and friends.

 Art therapy

-This technique uses visual art (drawing, painting, collage, sculpture or digital work) to express feelings.
+This technique uses visual art (e.g. drawing, painting, collage, sculpture, digital work) to express feelings.
 It can be done individually or in groups, and some hospitals run programs.
-You do not need artistic talent to participate or benefit – the focus is on the process of producing artwork, not the end result.
+You do not need artistic talent to join in or benefit – the focus is on the process of making the artwork, not the end result.
 An art therapist helps you explore the images you have created to encourage understanding of your emotions and concerns.

-Let your doctor know about any complementary or alternative therapies you are using or thinking about trying.
-Some may not be appropriate and could be harmful with some medical treatments.
+Let your doctor know about any other therapies you are using or thinking about trying.
+Some may not be helpful and could cause problems if used with some medical treatments.

-For more on this, see Complementary therapies, or listen to our meditation and relaxation audio tracks now.
+For more on this, see Complementary therapies, or listen to the meditation and relaxation exercises in our Finding Calm During Cancer podcast.

 View the Cancer Council NSW editorial policy.